eggx-io/2021-challenge-1/README.md

 * Your solution must use the least amount of memory
 * Your solution must use the least amount of storage

+### Tips

+To build the perfect solution try and consider these concepts:
+* Iteration vs recursion
+* sync vs async
+* memory efficiency
+* effects of accessing IO (files)

+The more you know about the above, the more prepared you'll be not just to solve this challenge but to do very well in these Carleton classes:
+* COMP 1805
+* COMP 2402
+* COMP 2804
+* COMP 3000
+* COMP 3804

+...
+Not to mention the bucket loads of internships that'll be calling your name! 🤯

 ---

 We'll be handing out prizes to 1st, 2nd, & 3rd placers & will make honorable mentions of people with unique solutions 👩‍🔬